SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 For this topic I would like to talk about Taiyuan, which is a city in Shanxi province.
 Last summer my parents took me to Dalian for vacation.
 But on the half way, my dad wanted to meet his old friend and so we stopped in Taiyuan.
 My mum and I were left in a hotel waiting for him.

 Our hotel was situated in the industrial area, which was surrounded by large production plants and towering chimneys, from which thick and dusty smoke was rising up.
 The air was contaminated by emissions from the factories and we were afraid that if we opened the window, the air would choke us.
-The smokey sky was dark gray, with poor visibility.
+The sky was dark gray, with poor visibility.
 In the streets, there were only a few people walking in a hurry, mostly wearing masks.
 We were stricken by the outrageous air condition and left the city shortly afterward.

 It is the most polluted place I have ever been to.
 It made me realize that if we don’t stop letting off waste air, our world will become hell.
 So I do hope the government would carry out policies to improve the condition of the air.
 I am sure they must have done something right now.
 Because quite frankly, the pollution there was appalling, and even survival would become a problem then.